Hamburger

 In the 2022 federal budget, the Australian government announced several measures to tighten Australia’s thin capitalization rules by:

-• Amending the arm’s-length debt test so it is only available for an entity’s external (third-party) debt – this test will no longer be available for related party debt.
+• Amending the arm’s-length debt test so it is only available for an entity’s external (3rd-party) debt – this test will no longer be available for related party debt.

-The proposed changes would apply to income years commencing on or after July 1, 2023; however, draft legislation has not been introduced to date.
+The proposed changes would apply to income years commencing on or after July 1, 2023, however the draft legislation has not yet been finalized by the Government.

 Deductions of payments for intangibles